Internet Security FAQ

 What is a DDoS attack?

 A Distributed-Denial-of-Service (DDoS) attack is similar to a DoS.
 However, a DDoS attack is conducted using multiple machines.
-Usually, for a DDoS attack, the hacker will use one security compromised computer as the ‘master’ machine that co-ordinates the attack by other ‘zombie machines’.
-Typically, the cybercriminal will compromise the security on the master and all of the zombie machines, by exploiting a vulnerability in an application on each computer — to install a Trojan or other piece of malicious code.
+Usually, for a DDoS attack, the hacker will use one security compromised computer as the ‘primary’ machine that co-ordinates the attack by other ‘zombie machines’.
+Typically, the cybercriminal will compromise the security on the primary and all of the zombie machines, by exploiting a vulnerability in an application on each computer — to install a Trojan or other piece of malicious code.

 For more information about DDoS attacks, see the following article — ‘Distributed Network Attacks / DDoS’.